This post may contain affiliate links. Please read our disclosure policy.

 How to serve the Best Cream Cheese Frosting

-You can serve and use cream cheese frosting in a variety of ways.
+You can serve and use this frosting in a variety of ways.
 Here are some of the most popular:

 - Frosting cakes or cupcakes